 My wife and I both grew up in Colorado.
 She is also a middle school teacher in a local school district.
 We have two boys that graduated from Arapahoe High School and are currently in college.
 We are have three fur babies: Baxter (the beagle), along with Neville and Luna (the kitties).

-I have been advising student publications for 19 years.
+I have been advising student publications for 20 years.
 I was named the Colorado Journalism Adviser of the Year in 2013 by the Colorado High School Press Association.
 I was also named as a National Distinguished Adviser by the Journalism Education Association.
-My student publications have earned numerous state and national awards, including induction to the National All-American Yearbook Hall of Fame.
+My student publications have earned numerous state and national awards, including induction to the CSMA All-Colorado Hall of Fame and the NSPA National All-American Yearbook Hall of Fame.

 I am a firm believer in experiential learning.
 I believe people learn best by doing and by structuring their own processes for learning.
 I believe in authentic feedback and the pursuit of excellence.
 In my classroom learners are active participants, not passive recipients.
 I know that we are helping these students to become adults, and I try to treat them that way to whatever extent is possible.
 I encourage students to communicate, and to self-advocate.